-Satisfaction of engineering course requirements by transfer course work may be approved by the Student Development Center if, course-by-course, there is a match in the content and level of the transfer courses, and if the grades earned for such courses are C-minus or higher.
+Satisfaction of engineering course requirements by transfer course work may be approved by Engineering Student Services if, course-by-course, there is a match in the content and level of the transfer courses, and if the grades earned for such courses are C-minus or higher.
 Students who want to satisfy the engineering general education component requirements or the University of Iowa rhetoric requirement by transfer work must follow the College of Engineering transfer credit guidelines.

 Students planning to attend a two- or four-year institution before transferring to the College of Engineering should discuss the planned transfer with officials at both schools before embarking on a transfer program.
 The College of Engineering has recommended transfer course lists for most Iowa community colleges and some four-year colleges.
 Once students are enrolled in the College of Engineering, they must have prior approval for course work taken at other institutions.

 By policy of the Board of Regents, State of Iowa, a student may apply a maximum of 64 s.h. of transfer credit earned at a two-year college toward the minimum 128 s.h. required for the B.S.E.
 However, transfer credit from a two-year school in excess of 64 s.h. is used in computing grade-point average and may be used to satisfy course requirements, even though the semester hours cannot be counted toward the total required for graduation.
 A grade of C-minus or higher is required in order for transfer credit to be applied toward a degree requirement.

 For students in the College of Engineering, the substitution of an alternate course for a required course requires the approval of a petition.
 The petition/substitution form is available on the college's website or at Engineering Student Services.
 The form must be completed by a student and must be approved by a student's advisor and by the chair of the engineering program in which a student is majoring.